top of page

 Dr Kubra Altintas PMOS Treatment Dubai

-Couple of days ago, in a landmark paper published in The Lancet, PCOS — polycystic ovary syndrome — was officially renamed **PMOS: Polyendocrine Metabolic Ovarian Syndrome.**
+A couple of days ago, in a landmark paper published in The Lancet, PCOS — polycystic ovary syndrome — was officially renamed PMOS: Polyendocrine Metabolic Ovarian Syndrome.
+This change is significant.
+It is the result of 14 years of work and input from 22,000 patients and clinicians across six continents.
+The old name was getting in the way of proper care.

 And it matters more than most people realize.